 Disposition as no one needs to take the risk with a nervous one

-Over the years. some of the favorite sires used that the cowherd is based upon include Connealy Forefront, TC Dividend 963, Bon View New Design 878, Sitz Alliance 6595, Connealy Lead On, Mytty In Focus, SAV Bismarck 5682 and SAV 004 Predominant 4438 and SAV Final Answer 0035.
-The last couple of years, daughters have been retained by SAV Priority, MF Net Return 8197, Shipwheel Chinook, Connealy Final Product, Kesslers Frontman R001, SAV Brilliance 8077 and Conneally Consensus 7229.
-In 2009, a Bismarck son from Schaff Angus Valley was purchased and used as a clean-up bull.
-This year, “Dakota” was retired after 6 years of service.
-Several daughter have been retained in the herd along with numerous sons sold throughout the years.
-In 2010, a low birth weight Chisum son was purchased from Spickler Angus to add outside genetics for clean up on heifers.
-However, his life was cut short after an injury in 2012.
+Over the years. some of the favorite sires used that the cowherd is based upon include Connealy Forefront, TC Dividend 963, Bon View New Design 878, Sitz Alliance 6595, Connealy Lead On, Mytty In Focus, SAV 004 Predominant 4438 and SAV Final Answer 0035.
+The last couple of years, daughters have been retained by SAV Priority, Sitz Investment 660Z, Shipwheel Chinook, Connealy Final Product, SAV Resource and Conneally Consensus 7229.
+In 2018, a Musgrave Apache son from Mohnen Angus was purchased and used as a clean-up bull on first-calf heifers and few cows.

 Thank you for checking our website out.
 Please feel free to contacts us for your Angus bull and female needs.